 Vancouver College students are offered the opportunity to experience retreats from Grade 7 to Grade 12.

 Grade 12 - Encounter Retreats are held at Camp Stillwood in Cultus Lake in October, February, and April.
 See Mr. Accilli, Br.
 Gattone, or Mrs. Vernier for further details.
-This is not a compulsory retreat.
-Students are required to sign up in advance.
-The fee is $225.00 for candidates.
-Permission and Medical Forms are required.
-A Parent Night is held prior to each Encounter Retreat.
-List of "What to Bring" is provided by the Staff and Student Directors.
-Leadership is provided by a Team of student led by the Rector.
+While this is not a compulsory retreat, students are required to sign up in advance, with a fee of $225.00 for each candidate.
+Permission and Medical Forms are required to be signed, with a Parent Night held prior to each Encounter Retreat to provide more information.
+Leadership is provided by a team of students led by the Rector.
 Students interested in being part of the Team on an Encounter should indicate in an email to Mr. Accilli (October), Br.
 Gattone (February), or Mrs. Vernier (April) in advance stating interests and commitment.

 Encounter Leadership Team Application

 If you are interested in submitting your name for one of the leadership positions on an Encounter Retreat you are asked to submit in writing a typed summary of two questions.
 This should be given to the Directors of each Encounter well in advance of the particular Encounter Retreat:

 - Why do you want to be a leader on an Encounter Retreat?

 - What do you feel you can contribute to the Encounter Retreat?

 Grade 11 - Pilgrimage Retreats are held at Loon Lake in Maple Ridge in December and April.
 While this is not a compulsory retreat, students are required to sign up in advance, with a fee of $100.00 for each candidate.